-D. Land Use & Development Trends: The focus of Lincoln County's growth is on the natural resources; the lake area.
+D. Land Use & Development Trends: The land use patterns have changed little since the last comprehensive plan update, but the focus of land use for the future is changing greatly.
+The focus of Lincoln County's growth is on the natural resources; the lake area.
 The area adjacent to the Army Corps of Engineers property, is being developed into residential subdivisions.
-Agricultural and forestry land located in this area will eventually decrease, and residential uses will increase.
-This will decrease the loss to agriculture and forestry land due to drought.
-The increase in residential will but a greater statin on the water systems of the city and county.
-Land use tables are in Appendix B.
+Since it is impossible to determine where future residents will move in the unincorporated areas of the county, vulnerability in terms of future buildings, infrastructure and critical facilities is not known at this time.
+It can be surmised that this will bring an increase in population and homes.
+Land use tables can be found in Appendix B.